 Nowadays, maybe to forget about the dramatic origins, the civil war and Ebola, Freetown is a lively town known for its parties and where the nightlife goes on till the sunset.
 By foot we visit the interesting museum which contains the masks and the objects of the different ethnic groups; the Cotton Tree inhabited by thousands of bats near the luxurious palace of the Supreme Court; the nice cathedral of Saint George and the market are the town centre.
 We will have dinner in the lively quarter of Lumley, you will be amazed by the numerous restaurants of this quarter facing the ocean.

 Outboard sailing to discover Bunce Island.
 The island lays in the large estuary of the Rokel river that creates a gulf which used to be the preferred shore point by the slave traders’ ships.
-On the island we will visit the reminiscent of a large fortress, one of the main points where slaves used to be gathered together before being shipped to the Americas in the years between 1668 and 1807.
-The history witnes by this fort makes the visit impressive.
+On the island we will visit the reminiscent of a large fortress, one of the main points where slaves used to be gathered before being shipped to the Americas in the years between 1668 and 1807.
+The history witness by this fort makes the visit impressive.
 End of sailing at Tagrin where we recover our vehicles bringing us to Lungi, rooms in day-use and transfer to Lungi international airport.

-ACCOMODATIONS: in the main cities, international standard hotels, in the countryside, the best hotel available, mostly have rooms with A/C and en-suite.
+Accommodations: in the main cities, international standard hotels, in the countryside, the best hotel available, mostly have rooms with A/C and en-suite.
 At Banana Island fixed tented camp.

 Tours and visits as per the programme

 All meals as described: B = breakfast, L = lunch, D = dinner

 One bottle of mineral water each participant each day in the car during the visits.

 Entrance fees to parks, concessions, protected areas and cultural sites

 Earlier (prior day 1) and/or later (after day 16) transfers from and to airport